How to Hand-Wash Clothes While Traveling

 Step 1: Fill the Basin and Add Detergent

 Fill a clean (wipe up those toothpaste stains!) sink or a bathtub with very warm water.
 It should be comfortable enough to submerge your hands in, but not so hot that it will make colors bleed.
 (We recommend washing whites separately regardless).
 As the sink is filling, add some soap, detergent, or even dish soap if you’re not washing delicates.
 We love Castile soap because you can use it for pretty much anything—from washing the floor to washing yourself, plus it’s completely safe on clothes.
 It’s concentrated so you only need a few drops (seriously, or you might never get the soap out).
 This also means you can get away with packing a small bottle.
-Pro tip: If you can’t find the sink stopper, a plastic lid (or even the lid of a jam jar), can work in a pinch.
+Pro tip: If you can’t find the sink stopper, a plastic lid (or even the lid of a jam jar) can work in a pinch.

 Step 2: Submerge, Swirl, Scrub

-Right before you submerge your clothes, take a look at clothing tags and make sure hand-washing is A-ok (better yet, do this before you pack and leave dry-clean only items at home).
+Right before you submerge your clothes, take a look at clothing tags and make sure hand-washing is A-OK (better yet, do this before you pack and leave dry-clean only items at home).
 You’ll also want to be aware of the fabric type and handle any delicate garments—like wool, silk, or lace items—more gently.
 Submerge your clothes in the water, but don’t overstuff the sink—we recommend only washing a few garments at a time.
 Next, swirl, swish, and/or squish your clothes around in the soapy water for a couple of minutes to distribute the soap.
 If you’ve got delicates in there, don’t go at this step too hard and misshape your clothes.
-Stretching and pulling on wet fabric is another no no. If you’ve got a stubborn stain or particularly odorous armpits, give them some extra love—rub the fabric against itself (or with an extra toothbrush), with additional soap if need be.
+Stretching and pulling on wet fabric is another no no. If you’ve got a stubborn stain or particularly odorous armpits, give them some extra love—rub the fabric against itself (or with an extra toothbrush), USING additional soap if need be.

 Step 3: Soak

-If you don’t have time for soaking, you can skip right to the rinse stage (details below), but otherwise let the clothes sit in the soapy water for a few minutes (or up to a half hour if they’re really soiled, stinky, or bulky).
+If you don’t have time for soaking, you can skip right to the rinse stage, but otherwise let the clothes sit in the soapy water for a few minutes (or up to a half hour if they’re really soiled, stinky, or bulky).
 If the water is visibly dirty by the time you get to the soaking stage, refill the basin with fresh water and soap and repeat this step.
 Campers and hikers, we’re looking at you.

 Step 4: Rinse